ReglementiXS European Downhill Cup 2023

-The series consists of five separate international races.
-All races are financial, legal and sporting independent.
+The series consists of separate international races.
+All races are financially, legally, and sportingly independent.
 The General Regulations and the UCI Rules apply to all races.

 § 1 Registration

 Every rider has to use the registration form on www.ixsdownhillcup.com.
-For registration please include the UCI ID.
+For registration, riders have to include their UCI ID.

-The transfer/delivery of a starting slot to other riders is always precluded.
+The transfer/delivery of a starting slot to other riders is always prohibited.

-Registration and payment deadline is always on Tuesday 24h00 before the races.
+Registration and payment deadline is always on Tuesday, 23:59 before the races.
 If the registered starter cannot attend the race, they have no right to reclaim the registration fee.
-If the registration quota is reached the organisers reserve the right to close registration in advance.
-There is no claim for a late registration on site.
+If the registration quota is reached, the organizers reserve the right to close registration in advance.
+There is no claim for a late registration onsite.

-The registration will be valid when the registration process is completed and the payment was made.
-If the fee is received on the account a confirmation e-mail will be sent.
+The registration will be valid when the registration process is completed and the payment is made.
+If the fee is received, a confirmation email will be sent.

 § 3 Registration fee/transportation fee